ChenD777/Adaptive-PCNN/README.md

 <img src="https://github.com/ChenD777/Adapt-PCNN/assets/167495481/87edd97b-22fd-46d9-a32b-7062c360007b" width="500">

-This repository is based on [Author Nataleet al.][GitHub Repository](https://github.com/Cemempamoi/pcnn) The original implementation provided the foundation, and we have made modifications and extensions for XXX (your contribution).
+This repository is based on [Nataleet al.[GitHub Repository](https://github.com/Cemempamoi/pcnn)] The original implementation provided the foundation, and we have made modifications and extensions.
 We sincerely acknowledge and thank the authors of the original project.